15+ YearsCairns tour experts

 Atherton Tablelands Tours

 The top highlights are Millaa Millaa Falls (swimming and photos), Josephine Falls with its natural rock waterslide, Lake Eacham volcanic crater lake (turtles!), the 500-year-old Curtain Fig Tree at Yungaburra, the Cathedral Fig Tree, Babinda Boulders, Lake Barrine, and Paronella Park.
-Most full-day tours cover 5–7 of these in one day.
+Most full-day tours cover 5–7 of these in a single day.

 Absolutely — swimming is one of the main reasons people take an Atherton Tablelands day trip from Cairns.
 Key swimming spots include the waterfall pool at Millaa Millaa Falls, the natural waterslide at Josephine Falls, the crystal-clear volcanic crater waters of Lake Eacham, and the boulder-framed pools at Babinda Boulders.
 Bring your swimmers and a towel!